 Simple and Delicious Foods that Help You Recover Faster

 It could be a fall, a car accident, a new health condition or a chronic health condition that leads to a trip to the operating room.
-Hip replacements, cataract surgery, fracture repair, cancer operations, biopsies, heart surgery and back operations are the most common types of surgery.
+Recovering from hip replacements, cataract surgery, fracture repair, cancer operations, biopsies, heart surgery and back operations are the most common.

 But don’t get scared!
 Your surgery is meant to improve your quality of life.
-There are a few key things you can do to have a smooth transition from the hospital to your home and one of the most important things to focus on while healing from surgery is nutrition.
+There are a few key things you can do to have a smooth transition from the hospital to your home.
+One of the most important things to focus on while healing from surgery is nutrition.

 There are 10 foods that will provide your body with the energy and nutrition it needs to fight off infections, accelerate healing, increase your strength and energy and maintain your nutrient stores.
 The best part is these top 10 foods are delicious!
 They are also much more enjoyable when shared with a friend or family member to help you stay engaged and happy during recovery.

-Antioxidants are a powerhouse of nutrition that help the body repair damage.2 Perfect for after surgery!
+Antioxidants are a powerhouse of nutrition that help the body repair damage.
+Perfect for after surgery!

 - Goji berries

-Berries are also an excellent source of vitamin C, which research shows is helpful in rebuilding collagen and soft tissue, meaning your incision site will heal quicker.
+Berries are also an excellent source of vitamin C. Research shows that vitamin C is helpful in rebuilding collagen and soft tissue, meaning your incision site will heal quicker.

 The vitamins and minerals you will find in vegetables are some of the most important nutrients in your healing diet.

 Eat these vegetables as a snack or part of a meal: